Tomb of Two Brothers: Tomb

 The brothers' tomb was found untouched in 1907 on a dig led by Flinders Petrie at the Deir Rifeh cemetery.
 The initial find was made by an Egyptian named Erfai.
 Petrie first described the burial in his excavation report of Rifeh.
 After the finds went to the Manchester Museum, Margaret Murray published a monograph on this tomb group.

+The tomb of Nakht-Ankh and Khnum-Nakht is within the outer courtyard of the larger rock-cut tomb of Khnum-aa of the Twelfth Dynasty.
+It was reused during the reign of Ramesses III of the Twentieth Dynasty.
+Surviving decoration executed in ink line drawings in the outer hall depicts Ramesses alongside the unknown new owner and various gods including Osiris, Ra-Horakhty, Ptah, and Thoth.
+The brothers' tomb is at the eastern end of the court's southern side.
+It is unknown if the opening was disguised with paving matching the flooring or if it was simply covered with debris.
+It is entered via a sloping corridor that descends to a depth of 1.5 m.
+At the time of discovery it was filled with stone chips and rubble.
+The entrance to the burial chamber was closed with a drystone wall of small stones.
+This chamber measured 80 in long, 70 in wide at the rear and 50 in wide at the front.

-The burial chamber of the two individuals was found in a small chamber placed within the courtyard of a bigger tomb, perhaps once belonging to a governor buried at Deir Rifeh.
-The chamber tomb contained a set of two coffins, one outer wooden box coffin and one inner anthropoid coffin for each of the tomb owners.
+The chamber contained a set of two coffins, one outer wooden box coffin and one inner anthropoid coffin for each of the tomb owners.
 The coffins are decorated on the outside with a palace facade motif and several text lines.
 The coffins and the texts are very close to coffins found at Asyut and it seems possible that they were produced there.